 After all, you want to start studying when you’ve got all your ducks in a row.
 You want to kickstart your career when you’re ready to go.
 And you can with Charles Sturt University (CSU).

 We have a midyear intake for people just like you.
-Midyear entry at CSU (we call it Session 2) starts on 9 July this year, with applications open now.
+Midyear entry at CSU (we call it Session 2) starts in July each year, with applications open now.
 So you don’t have to wait to begin your study adventure.

 Here are just a few reasons why midyear is the perfect starting point.